DevShel/microsoft-workshop/README.md

-# Context

-This project was specifically built for the BMSD workshop.
-As Co-Executive Director at Hack4Impact-UMD, they ask me to build this workshop.
-It provides a hands-on opportunity for students to experience full-stack development with modern technologies in a controlled, standardized environment.

 # Follow Along With The Slides — "Software Development in the Age of AI"

 This workshop was administered using [this slide deck](https://docs.google.com/presentation/d/1i411kl-3xVSfNLtZqIhWnhERsHeoETHpdGRYhkIJfgc/edit?usp=sharing).
 Make sure to follow along with it starting at slide 10 — "Hands-on Development"!